Read an important announcement about Bitcoin from Bitcoin.com.

 Using the Bitcoin Explorer

 When you first begin to use our block explorer, you may get to it from another source and end up on an unfamiliar page.
 For the purposes of this tutorial, we will walk you through it from the main home page.
 On the main home page, it may resemble a search engine as described above.
 You will see a search field to search by addresses, transactions or even block hashes.
-You will also see latest block information and transactions.
-Pictured below is the block explorer with blue areas highlighting some of the key points of interest.
+You will also see all and latest block information and transactions.
+Pictured below is the block explorer with black areas highlighting some of the key points of interest.

 In the image starting from the top left,